 All elements of the primary navigation can be navigated with a keyboard.

-A primary nav with each individual focusable element highlighted by a blue focus ring and the words 'tab' next to each.
+A primary nav with each individual focusable element in each group (logo, menus, links) highlighted by a blue focus ring and the words 'tab' next to each.

 Primary and utility menus can also be expanded or collapsed using the keyboard.